rjmholt/misc/psapi/doc.md

 Naturally you might find you prefer a different way to indent, or prefer to keep the invocation separate from the command building, or prefer to invoke directly into the `foreach` loop enumerable expression.
-But generally it's advised to use the fluent API as method chains, much as you might for LINQ.
+But generally it's advised to use the method chaining style with the fluent API, much as you might for LINQ.

 As we've noted earlier, this interface does dovetail nicely with LINQ.